evinjaff/FESOV-randomizer/readme.md

 # Fire Emblem Echoes: Shadows of Valentia Randomizer
 Current Version: 1.1 (Ugly and Broken Divorce Edition)

-## 1.1 Updates:
+## 1.2 Updates:

-- Updated documentation/guide to be more helpful
+- Crushed some bugs!
+- Allowed unselecting of base classes with warning
-- Split Ugly classes and broken classes
+- Updated documentation and manuals
-- Fixed bugs relating to generating randomization for both parties
-- Added more Animated GIF Sprites

 ## WTF is this?/What is this for?